MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-how-use-ocr-pdf-images-files.md

 ms.date: 06/14/2022
 ms.author: edupont
 ---
-# <a name="use-ocr-to-turn-pdf-and-image-files-into-electronic-documents" />Use OCR to Turn PDF and Image Files into Electronic Documents
+# <a name="use-ocr-to-turn-pdf-and-image-files-into-electronic-documents"></a>Use OCR to Turn PDF and Image Files into Electronic Documents

 From PDF or image files that you receive from your trading partners, you can have an external OCR service (Optical Character Recognition) generate electronic documents that can be converted to document records in [!INCLUDE[prod_short](includes/prod_short.md)].
 For example, when you receive an invoice in PDF format from your vendor, you can [send it to the OCR service from the **Incoming Documents** page](#to-send-a-pdf-or-image-file-to-the-ocr-service-from-the-incoming-documents-page).